Pilbara Minerals: Don't Miss This Junior Miner At The Dawn Of The Age Of Lithium

 Valuation

 Based on Pilgangoora's DFS financial model, the company estimates the post-tax net present value of the project at AUD/USD rate of 0.75 to be A$709M.
-Dividing this figure by the number of shares outstanding (1.262B), we arrive at a per share value of 0.56 AUD which is more or less also the actual market price (0.52 at the time of writing this article).
+Dividing this figure by the number of shares outstanding (1.262B), we arrive at a per share value of A$0.56 which is more or less also the actual market price (A$0.52 at the time of writing this article).
 Surprisingly, all analysts covering the stock came to a much more optimistic figure.
-From the reports, which are available on Pilbara's website, one can quickly find out that the target price ranges from 0.71 to 1.25 AUD, depending on the assumptions.
+From the reports, which are available on Pilbara's website, one can quickly find out that the target price ranges from A$0.71 to A$1.25, depending on the assumptions.
 The table below captures Pilgangoora's assumed NPV under different spodumene and AUD/USD exchange rate pricing scenarios.

 Source: Pilgangoora DFS